Kernel Treatment Effects with Adaptively Collected Data: RELATED WORKS

-Adaptive experimentation includes multi-armed bandits \citep{LattimoreSzepesvari2020}, best-arm identification \citep{GarivierKaufmann2016}, adaptive clinical trials \citep{ChowChang2011}, contextual bandits for personalized recommendations \citep{LiChuLangfordSchapire2010}, batch bandits \citep{perchet2016}, sequential policy learning \citep{zenati2023sequential} and dynamic pricing with covariates \citep{QiangBayati2016}.
-Such designs improve cumulative outcomes during data collection, yet complicate inference because allocation proportions and effective sample sizes are random and history-dependent, as discussed in recent surveys of adaptive experiments in economics and the social sciences \citep{AtheyEtAl2022,CariaEtAl2023}.
-This adaptivity breaks the classical i.i.d.\ assumptions underlying standard asymptotic theory \citep{vanderVaart1998asymptotic,hall1980}.\looseness=-1

-\citet{hadad2021confidence} established confidence intervals for policy evaluation under bandit adaptivity, showing how appropriate reweighting can recover approximate normality; related stabilization strategies in contextual bandits include conditional-variance weighting and adaptive weighting without outcome models \citep{bibaut2021post,zhang2021statistical}. \citet{zhang2021statistical} analyzed M-estimators under adaptivity, and \citet{zhang2020inference} studied inference for batched bandits, clarifying power/normality trade-offs as adaptivity increases.
-Always-valid inference offers a complementary path via time-uniform concentration and CLTs \citep{howard2021time_uniform,waudby_smith2021tu_clt}.
-A recent synthesis unifies when CLTs fail, when reweighting restores them, and when non-normal limit experiments yield sharper tests \citep{bibaut2025demystifying}; for the latter viewpoint, see also \citep{hirano2023asymptotic}.
-Our contribution extends this line of work to \emph{RKHS-valued estimands}—specifically, kernel treatment effects—under contextual adaptivity.
-We achieve this by combining a sample-split U-statistic \citep{kim2024dimension} with stabilized influence-function-based increments to establish a Hilbert-space martingale CLT.

-\section{Problem statement}
+Adaptive experimentation arises in multi-armed bandits, best-arm identification, adaptive clinical trials, contextual bandits, batch bandits, sequential policy learning, and dynamic pricing \citep{LattimoreSzepesvari2020,GarivierKaufmann2016,ChowChang2011, zenati22a, LiChuLangfordSchapire2010,perchet2016,zenati2023sequential,QiangBayati2016}.
+While such designs improve performance during data collection, they make inference harder because allocation proportions and effective sample sizes become random and history-dependent \citep{AtheyEtAl2022,CariaEtAl2023}, breaking the classical i.i.d.\ asymptotic framework \citep{vanderVaart1998asymptotic,hall1980}.
+For adaptive inference, \citet{hadad2021confidence} showed that suitable reweighting can recover approximate normality for policy evaluation, while related stabilization approaches include conditional-variance weighting and adaptive weighting without outcome models \citep{bibaut2021post,zhang2021statistical}; see also \citet{zhang2020inference} for batched bandits, \citet{howard2021time_uniform,waudby_smith2021tu_clt} for always-valid inference, and \citet{bibaut2025demystifying,hirano2023asymptotic} for a broader view of when Gaussian limits fail or can be restored.
+Our work extends this literature to \emph{distributional kernel treatment effects} under contextual adaptivity by combining a sample-split kernel witness, projected doubly robust scores, and sequential normalization.

+\section{PROBLEM STATEMENT}

-We formalize the estimation of \emph{kernel treatment effects} (KTE) when data are collected via an \emph{adaptive experiment} (e.g., contextual bandit algorithm).
-This setting departs from classical i.i.d. assumptions, and requires rethinking identification and estimation under adaptively chosen actions and possibly adaptive stopping times.\looseness=-1
+We formalize the estimation of \emph{kernel treatment effects} (KTE) when data are collected via an \emph{adaptive experiment} (e.g., contextual bandit algorithm). \looseness=-1